kbroman/d3examples/manycurves/ReadMe.md

 The top panel is an image plot of phenotype, measured over time, for many individuals.
 The rows correspond to individuals.
-Blue pixels are low values and white pixels are

 Hover over a row to see the detailed time course below.